Edward Felten

 Edward William Felten (born March 25, 1963) is an American computer scientist.
 At Princeton University, he served as the Robert E. Kahn Professor of Computer Science and Public Affairs, as well as being director of the Center for Information Technology Policy from 2007 to 2015 and from 2017 to 2019.
 In the Obama administration, he served as chief technologist of the Federal Trade Commission from 2011 to 2012 and as deputy chief technology officer of the United States from 2015 to 2017.
 Felten retired from Princeton University in July 2021.
+He then officially transitioned to Emeritus status.
+He also currently serves as Co-founder and Chief Scientist at Offchain Labs.

 Felten has done a variety of computer security research, including work on proof-carrying authentication and work on security related to the Java programming language, but he is perhaps best known for his paper on the Secure Digital Music Initiative (SDMI) challenge.

 In 2018, Felten started to serve as board member of the Privacy and Civil Liberties Oversight Board, a term that ended on January 29, 2025.

 Biography

-Felten attended the California Institute of Technology and graduated with a degree in physics in 1985.
+Felten attended the California Institute of Technology and graduated with a Bachelor of Science in physics in 1985.
 He worked as a staff programmer at Caltech from 1986 to 1989 on a parallel supercomputer project at Caltech.
 He then enrolled as a graduate student in computer science at the University of Washington.
-He was awarded a Master of Science degree in 1991 and a Ph.D. in 1993.
+He was awarded a Master of Science in 1991 and a Ph.D. in 1993.
 His Ph.D. thesis was on developing an automated protocol for communication between parallel processors.

 In 1993, he joined the faculty of Princeton University in the department of computer science as an assistant professor.
 He was promoted to associate professor in 1999 and to professor in 2003.
 In 2006, he joined the Woodrow Wilson School of Public and International Affairs, but computer science remains his home department.
 In 2005, he became the director of the Center for Information and Technology Policy at Princeton.
 He has served as a consultant to law firms, corporations, private foundations, and government agencies.
 His research involves computer security, and technology policy.

 He lives in Princeton, New Jersey with his family.
 From 2006 to 2010, he was a member of the board of the Electronic Frontier Foundation (EFF).
 In 2007, he was inducted as a Fellow of the Association for Computing Machinery.

 In November 2010, he was named Chief Technologist of the Federal Trade Commission.

 In 2013, Felten was elected a member of the National Academy of Engineering for contributions to security of computer systems, and for impact on public policy.

 On May 11, 2015, he was named Deputy U.S. Chief Technology Officer for The White House.